 - ‘The Heart asks Pleasure – first –‘ is a poem that again touches on death and depicts it as something that is in the end, desirable.
 The speaker moves through the things that a human being wants most in their life.
 The first is an active pleasure.
 But for some, this is impossible.
 Next on her list is an escape from pain.
 If life could progress without trauma, that would be enough.
 Lastly, there are sleep and death.
 It is better to die, the speaker implies than to live a life of suffering, devoid of pleasure, or peace.

-- ‘I felt a Funeral, in my Brain‘ depicts Dickinson’s struggles with mental health and no piece is better known than this one in that wider discussion of her work.
+- ‘I felt a Funeral, in my Brain‘ depicts Dickinson’s struggles with mental health, and no piece is better known than this one in that wider discussion of her work.
 Within the text she uses various metaphors, concerned with life and death, to discuss endings, beginnings, and the deep, unshakable fear of losing one’s mind.
 The speaker depicts the slipping away of her sanity through the image of mourners wandering around in her head.
 They are in a cycle of sorts, unable to break out or change their pattern.

 - ‘A Bird, came down the Walk‘ is slightly more straightforward than some of Dickinson’s more complicated verses.
 She makes use of natural images, triggering the senses, as she speaks on a bird and its eyes and “Velvet Head.”
-The poem chronicle the simple life of a bird as it moves from grass to bugs and from fear to peace.
+The poem chronicles the simple life of a bird as it moves from grass to bugs and from fear to peace.
 Dickinson also makes use of original words such as “plashless.”
 A feature that alludes to her well-known love of words and the power of meter.

 As a young girl, Emily Dickinson was well-behaved.
 She attended a primary school on Pleasant Street where she began her classical education.
 It was her father’s determination that all his children were well-educated.
-She studied English as well as classical literature, history, and botany.
+At Amherst Academy, She studied English as well as classical literature, history, and botany.
 Dickinson was considered to be a bright and dedicated student.

 The only times she missed her classes were due to periods of illness.
 From a young age, she was plagued with a fear of death.
 This stemmed from the deaths of family members and friends.

-Over the next years, Dickinson became familiar with poets such as Wordsworth and Emerson.
+Over the next years, Dickinson became familiar with poets such as William Wordsworth and Ralph Waldo Emerson.
 A family friend, Newton, was responsible for these literary introductions.
 He considered Dickinson to have great promise as a poet.
 Another prominent influence on her writing was the Bible.
 The Christian religion had gone through a great revival over the previous years and Emily has dedicated herself to her faith.

 In 1858, Dickinson began to write and review her poems.
 She assembled a total of nearly eight hundred poems in forty fascicles or informal collections.
 These works were not discovered until after her death.
 A few years later Dickinson began a correspondence with the writer and critic Thomas Wentworth Higginson.
 She read his aspirational message to writers in The Atlantic Monthly and decided to reach out to him.
 Higginson praised Dickinson’s writing but warned her away from publication for the time being.
 She took Higginson’s advice seriously and the two corresponded until her death.